xinjin95/IoTSpotter/README.md

+# IoTSpotter Artifact

-# IoTSpotter：Understanding IoT Security from a Market-Scale Perspective
+Understanding IoT Security from a Market-Scale Perspective

 ## Introduction